kheops2713/portsplit/man/portsplit.md

 # BUGS

 In addition to the limitations, there may be bugs in what **portsplit** is supposed to do.
-However, the main functionalities, composed of the matching system and the bidirectional data forwarding, have shown to be working properly.
+However, the main functionalities, composed of the matching system and the bidirectional data forwarding, are believed to be working properly.

 Please feel free to report bugs.